 Pasta Remoli – the pasta maestros are now delivering fresh pasta, along with homemade sauces, cheeses, salamis, desserts and fresh fruit and veg.
 Check out the full selection on their website, or if you still want Pasta Remoli to do all the work, you can order ready made dishes via Deliveroo.

-Jimmy’s Pop-Up – Jimmy Garcia is sending out Isolation Hampers with a grocery box, a cheese & charcuterie box and a Sunday roast box on offer.
+Jimmy’s Pop-Up – Jimmy Garcia is sending out Lockdown Hampers with an Alpine feast box, a cheese & charcuterie box and a pub box on offer.

 La Tua Pasta – you’ve probably already had this pasta in a restaurant, you just didn’t know it.
 La Tua, who usually have a market stall at Broadway Market and Borough Market are now delivering to your door.
 With some rather fancy fillings – truffle, smoked salmon, beetroot and a great selection of fresh pasta shapes it might just be our favourite fresh pasta out there.

 Fish to Your Door – lots and lots of restaurant suppliers have been getting into the home delivery game for consumers, and if you’re after top notch fish and seafood, the very clearly named Fish to Your Door is the place to go.
 They’re based down in Sussex, working with local fisherman and have been supplying the UK’s top restaurants up until lockdown forced them all to close.
 There’s fresh fish as well as frozen and smoked, plus a few ‘ready to eat’ bits such as anchovies, caviar and fish cakes.
 A great service.